DoofenCorp/Speak-to-VLC/README.md

 Upcoming:
 * Improved speech recognition after rigorous testing and possible implementation of offline recognition
 * Task scheduling capability integrated into the setup to automatically launch the script with VLC.
 (Focused for Windows machines)
-* ~Speech recognition integration for voice control (Probably within this week)~ Implemented as Alpha on 13 August 2023.
+* ~Speech recognition integration for voice control (Probably within this week)~ Implemented in v1.0.0-alpha on 13 August 2023.
 * ~Bug fix for "shutdown" command which works but raises asyncio's runtime error (within couple days)~ Fixed on 23 July 2023.

 # SETUP GUIDE: